 Patricia Wormley was employed as an IRS tax examining clerk in Philadelphia.
 Wormely was belligerent with her manager when the manager attempted to discuss Wormley’s training period performance.
 The IRS discovered that Wormely had been arrested when the IRS was investigating Wormley’s background (apparently after Wormely was already employed with the IRS).

-After Wormely was convicted of simple assault, the IRS issued a letter to Wormley indicating that she would be removed from her position due to (1) her attack upon her neighbor, (2) her assault conviction, and (3) her inappropriate behavior toward her manager.
+After Wormely was convicted of simple assault, the IRS issued a letter to Wormley indicating that she would be removed from her position due to (1) her attack upon her neighbor whereby she bit off a portion of her neighbors thumb, (2) her assault conviction, and (3) her inappropriate behavior toward her manager.
 The letter also mentioned that Wormley had “three [prior] instances of misbehavior.”

 Wormely appealed the IRS determination.
 The IRS, an administrative law judge, and the Court of Appeals for the Federal Circuit held that “the removal penalty was reasonable considering Ms. Wormley’s potential for behaving violently and that her job involved working in close proximity to her co-workers and dealing personally with the general public.”

 The IRS Restructuring and Reform Act of 1998 (“RRA 98”) is a United States law that reorganized and made significant changes to the IRS.
 RRA 98 was passed in response to public concerns about abuses by the IRS and aimed to improve taxpayer rights and service, while also providing more oversight and accountability for the IRS.